+Imports of goods and

+services

-Imports of goods and services Comprises all goods (new and used) which, against payment or for free, gain permanent access to Danish financial territory from destinations outside Denmark, as well as all services supplied by foreign units to Danish units.
-Imprisonment Deprivation of liberty, for life or for a period of time, ranging from 30 days to 16 years.
+Comprises all goods (new and used) which, against payment or for free, gain permanent access to Danish financial territory from destinations outside Denmark, as well as all services supplied by foreign units to Danish units.

+Deprivation of liberty, for life or for a period of time, ranging from 30 days to 16 Imprisonment

+years.

 Imputed contributions to social security schemes Are estimated contributions paid by civil servants, etc. These contributions correspond to the value of earned entitlement to retirement pensions which is added to their salaries.
 In practice, this contribution is calculated as the pensions paid by current pension schemes.
-Income In the national accounts, income equals the gross domestic product at factor prices.
-This is calculated by subtracting other production taxes (net) from the gross value added at basic prices.
-Income, total In income statistics, Income, total comprises the sum of primary income, transfer income, capital income (cf. these) and certain foreign types of income which cannot immediately be included in the scope of these types of income.
-In tables, describing family income, Income, total is the sum of Income, total for all individuals in the family.
-Income at market prices In the national accounts, this is obtained by subtracting capital income and expenditure on compensation of employees (net) abroad from the gross domestic product at market prices.
+In the national accounts, income equals the gross domestic product at factor prices.
+Income This is calculated by subtracting other production taxes (net) from the gross value added at basic prices.

+In the national accounts, this is obtained by subtracting capital income and Income at market prices expenditure on compensation of employees (net) abroad from the gross domestic product at market prices.

 Income from land and intangible assets Includes rent/leasehold fees, concession fees, etc.

 Increase (new students admitted) Within educational statistics, "increase" denotes the number of persons who, during a given period (1 October to 30 September of the following year) enrol for education.
 A student who changes from one type of education to another type within the same group of education is not included in increase statistics.
 Increases / reductions in stocks In public-finance statistics, this concept primarily denotes purchases of goods for intervention stocks and strategic stocks, less sales of such stocks.
 Increases in stocks In the national-accounts statistics, this comprises increases in stocks of raw materials and finished goods at production enterprises, wholesale and retail stocks, and increases in the stock of a number of goods on which special information is available, especially stocks, etc., within agriculture and EU intervention stocks in Denmark.
-Index adjustment For mortgage bonds/mortgage-credit bonds, this is carried out by adjusting the outstanding debt on the basis of the semi-annual changes in prices (in per cent) calculated on the basis of the net retail price index published by Statistics Denmark.
+For mortgage bonds/mortgage-credit bonds, this is carried out by adjusting the Index adjustment outstanding debt on the basis of the semi-annual changes in prices (in per cent) calculated on the basis of the net retail price index published by Statistics Denmark.
 Industry Grouping of employed persons by industry is carried out in accordance with Dansk Branchekode 1993 (DB93), which is based on definitions and groupings used in the 1990 EU industry-grouping code (NACE, rev. 1).
-Is based on DBo7, which is the classification generally used by Statistics Industry grouping Denmark.